Friday, July 26, 2024

 By Anthony Caruso III | Publisher

-At one-time, there was a stock car track in Langhorne, Pennsylvania.
+At one time, there was a stock car track in Langhorne, Pennsylvania.
 The track was located in Middletown Township, that ran from 1926 through 1971.

 It was also nicknamed “The Horne,” “The Big Left Turn,” and “The Track That Ate the Heroes.”
-It also has a nickname as “Puke Hollow” for Turn 2.
+It also has a nickname “Puke Hollow” for Turn 2.

 For the majority of its time, the track was known as Langhorne Speedway.
 It was initially known as New Philadelphia/Philadelphia Speedway from 1926 through 1930.